 Share your honors on your resume, but keep them simple.
 I prefer to write “with honors” rather than going into detail.

 Also, don’t mention dean’s list honors.
-Readers want to see your big achievements, not that you had a good quarter.
+Readers want to see your big achievements, not that you had a good quarter or semester.

 In addition, list your GPA if you’re a student or a new grad and it’s higher than 3.0.
 If not, leave it out.